juancarrillofl/Edition/README.md

 * Suggest other tags on the top of tag pages, like in the Dawn Theme.

+* Classify post more simply, without using "tag" on the `routes.yaml` file.
+To have a cleaner url.

 Everything else stays the same on the theme and other major changes on my website are made directly on Ghost CMS.

 ## Development